 These vegan meatballs are easy to make, delicious, and kid friendly!
 Simple ingredients like chickpeas, potato, and quinoa combine to make light and tasty meatballs that are great on their own or with pasta.

-I’ve been in the mood for lighter foods, so I decided it was time to make some vegan meatballs.
-These are super simple, and they don’t contain any of the top 8 allergens.
+These meatballs are super simple, family friendly, and they don’t contain any of the top 8 allergens.

 Vegan meatballs often contain allergens like soy, wheat, or nuts.
 Even regular meatballs often contain egg or wheat in the form of breadcrumbs, but those ingredients aren’t really necessary to make a tasty meatball that holds together well.